Czar81/DUAD/M2/Back-end/pet_shop/docs/index.md

 # PawPoint – Full Documentation

 Welcome to the Complete Documentation
-This documentation provides comprehensive information about the project architecture, API endpoints, database design, deployment procedures, and more.
+This documentation provides comprehensive information about the project architecture, API endpoints, database design, and more.

 ## Table of Contents
 - [API Reference](./01_api_reference.md)